 Help from the council with harassment and illegal eviction

-The council must try to stop a threatened illegal eviction if it would leave you legally homeless.
+The council must help if it means you might be legally homeless.

 What to do before you contact the council